Spider Bots on Twitter

-For Social Media Managers (SMM) to effectively track their online marketing initiatives, on platforms like Twitter, they need to be using metrics that clearly differentiate between human-clicks and non-human-clicks.
+For Social Media Managers to effectively track their online marketing initiatives, on platforms like Twitter, they need to be using metrics that clearly differentiate between human-clicks and non-human-clicks or spider bots.

 Why is this so important?